 - Click on +New Application.

-- Find our SCIM/SSO application by entering New Relic in the name search box, and click on the application New Relic by Organization.
+- Find our SCIM/SSO application by entering New Relic in the name search box, and click on the application New Relic by organization (not New Relic by account).

 - Click on Add.